This site contains no information about the edibility or toxicity of mushrooms.

 Cortinarius caperatus, also known as Gypsy Mushroom, is egg-shaped on emerging and its cap becomes convex to umbonate with age.
 It is yellow-brown with a wrinkled surface and remnants of the white to lilac veil in the center.
 The smooth stem has a narrow, sheathing ring, also known as a partial veil, which is a key identifying feature of the mushroom.
 The fruit bodies appear in autumn in coniferous and beech woods as well as heathlands in late summer and autumn.

-yellow-brown to brownish-ochre, which is covered with whitish fibres.
+yellow-brown to brownish-ochre and covered with whitish fibres, especially over the centre.
 The surface has a wrinkled and furrowed texture.
 It may have a lilac tinge when young.
 Initially convex before expanding and flattening with a boss (umbo) in the centre.
 Gills

-slightly swollen at the base, and is whitish with a whitish ring, which is initially attached to the cap.
+slightly swollen at the base, and is whitish with a thick whitish ring at the midsection, which initially is attached to the cap.
+Spore print

 on the www.first-nature.com web site.